dalyw01/SMP-Tests/README.md

 bundle install
 ```

-When other devs run bundle install, bundler will find the Gemfile.lock and skip the dependency resolution step.
+When other devs run bundle install, bundler will find the Gemfile.lock and skip the dependency resolution step

-Instead, it will install all of the same gems that you used on the original machine.
+It will simply install all of the same gems that were specified in the original machine

-Your Gemfile.lock file may be empty and bundler will populate it with compatible gems

 Your Gemfile.lock should look a little something like this